brojd/note_manager/README.md

 ## Getting Started

-The repo includes two separate applications - backend and front part.
+The repo includes two separate parts - backend and front part.

 To run the backend you should: